 - ask one of the council approved mooring contractors

-Additionally, one of our mooring contractors, Moorings Northland, has recently started to keep a list of people buying and selling moorings.
+Additionally, one of our mooring contractors, Moorings Northland, has keeps a list of people buying and selling moorings.

 It is strongly recommended that you contact the council's Maritime Department to check on the permit conditions and service history of the mooring before agreeing to purchase.